How Folic Acid is Making Us SickHealthy Pregnancy, Baby & Child

 Where is Folic acid found?
 How can I avoid it?

-Good news for Healthy Home Economist readers: Since folic acid is synthetic and made in a lab, it is never found in natural foods.
+Good news!
+Since folic acid is synthetic and made in a lab, it is never found in natural foods.
 The foods that are fortified are processed cereals, flour bought from the store, other processed foods, and supplements including multivitamins.
 So if we are eating all homemade foods, only use home ground flour and oats that are not fortified, we can avoid it by also avoiding supplements that contain it.

 But wait!
 My doctor says Folic acid is important to take